Control in the Presence of Manipulators: Cooperative and Competitive Cases: Results

 \begin{theorem} For each election system $\elec$ having a p-time winner problem, the bounds of Table~\ref{t:upper-general} hold.\footnote{Where the table says N/A---not applicable---the nonrevoting bounds just to the left of the box technically still hold; we say N/A simply to be clear that revoting cannot even take place in nonpartition cases, since there is no second round.} \end{theorem}

-Although the table's upper bounds clearly follow from the structure of the problems, the bounds are very high.
+Although the table's upper bounds clearly follow from the structure of the problems (only for the coDP cases is this nontrivial, see Theorem~\ref{CDV-CF:coDP}), the bounds are very high.
 Can they be improved by some cleverer approach?
 Or are there systems with p-time winner problems that show the bounds to be tight?
 The following result establishes that the latter holds; each of the cells in the table is tight for at least some cases.

-\begin{theorem} \begin{enumerate} \item For each of the eight problems on the top line of Table~\ref{t:upper-general}, and each of the columns on that line, there exists an election system $\elec$, which has a p-time winner problem, for which the named problem is complete for the named complexity class.
+\begin{theorem} \begin{enumerate} \item For each of the eight problems on the top line of Table~\ref{t:upper-general}, and each of the columns on that line, there exists an election system $\elec$, which has a p-time winner problem, for which the named problem is complete for the named complexity class.\footnote{The CCDV-CF and DCDV-CF cases were incorrectly classified as \npnp\ in early versions~\cite{fit-hem-hem:c:control-manipulation,fit-hem-hem:tOutByConfWITHVERSION:control-manipulation,fit-hem-hem:c:control-manipulation-comsoc}.}